 The 7th day of Creation lasted only 24 hours, but the memory of it will last forever.
 The day a person graduates from college is a very blessed day, and the day for the graduation ceremony is set aside by college leadership.
 A college graduate will always remember that day without the need for any weekly, monthly, or annual rituals.

 Now is it wrong to be reminded ourselves DAILY that we can enter God’s rest and that He created us?
 That’s exactly what Hebrews 4 says that His rest still stands for anyone to enter daily if we believe what God says about our salvation through Christ.
 By the way Hebrew 4 also shows that Jews did not enter God’s Seventh day rest even though they had a weekly Sabbath rest.
 Some see God’s pattern in Genesis as a fitting example for man to rest.
-Sure, if we decided to remember this seventh day, every seventh day, we are free to do.
-In fact, we are to remember that God is creator in all our days (Ecclesiastes 12:1).
-However, Christians are not commanded to do so though the Jews were.
+Sure, if we decided to remember this seventh day, every seventh day, we are free to do so.
+In fact, we are to remember that God is creator in all our days (Ecclesiastes 12:1), not one day in seven.
+However, Christians are not commanded to do so, though the Jews were.

 For us, for those of us who believe in the one true and living God, we believe in creation and no day or week goes by without a memorial, without a witness, without a testimony that we are God’s creation.
 But something special happened in the new covenant, Christ rose from dead on the first day (we’ll talk about the precedence for the first day later).

-I think that’s what’s on the heart of God as He blesses that special seventh day which inaugurated not a day of rest but a STATE of rest.
+I think that’s what’s on the heart of God as He blesses that special seventh day which inaugurated not a day of rest but a STATE of rest, which Hebrew 4 shows that we can enter today, daily.
 And I think we need to leave it at that.
 He did not start working on the following week, and bless the following seventh day.
 He just blessed that first seventh day without evening and morning (which doesn’t mean He blessed every seventh day ever since) because he considered that the creation of the previous six days was complete and very good.

 Genesis 1:3 Then God blessed the seventh day and sanctified it (why?
 So that people can follow his example?
 No the reason is) because in it He rested from all His work which God had created and made.”